noahmtubbs/Cybersecurity-HomeLab/Lab Report/connection/# Network Connection Setup and Verificat.md

 ---

-## Checking Network Configuration on Kali Linux
+## Checking Network Configuration on Metasploitable

 First, verify the network interfaces and IP addresses on Kali using: